-- Nominated safeguarding Governor: Carol Davis-Terry - In case of absence of Sue Thornley and Sue Carpenter Tony Larner Head at The Federation of Newent Schools will advise. head@newentfed.org
+- Nominated safeguarding Governor: Debbie Clueit - In case of absence of Sue Thornley and Sue Carpenter Tony Larner Head at The Federation of Newent Schools will advise. head@newentfed.org

-The overall responsibility for safeguarding and child protection rests with the DSL and this responsibility cannot be delegated (as per KCSIE September 2016).
+The overall responsibility for safeguarding and child protection rests with the DSL and this responsibility cannot be delegated (as per KCSIE September 2018).
+A DSL or DDSL must be available at all times.